EUCAIM/k8s-deploy-node/kubeapps/README.md

 ```console
 kubectl apply -f kubeapps-namespace.yaml
 ```
-Then, create a volume (Persistent Volume Claim, PVC) for the database files with the name that the chart expects.
+Then, create a volume (Persistent Volume Claim, PVC) for the database files with the name that the helm chart expects.
 ```console
 kubectl apply -f postgresql-pvc.yaml
 ```